-So, which small businesses are in demand right now?
+Which small businesses are in demand right now?

-According to Inc.com’s recent article, “The Best Industries for Starting a Business Right Now,” there are several industry verticals to keep in mind.
-It all depends on your real-world experience and how much you want to invest.
+According to Inc.com’s recent article, “8 Best Industries for Starting a Business Right Now,” there are several industry verticals to keep in mind.
+Deciding which small business to invest in, depends on your real-world experience and how much you want to invest.